 Office Coffee Etiquette

 You may be wondering about office coffee etiquette.
 Then, read this article, which includes tips on navigating the treacherous waters of office coffee etiquette.
 You’ll learn about Rules for fetching coffee from clients, cleaning the coffee machine, and whether you should use natural milk instead of non-dairy powder.
 Regardless of your personal preferences, you should follow the rules in the office.
+If you would like to read more information or learn more about the pricing of coffee machines, you can do so here.

 Rules for cleaning a coffee machine